Jeffsantana/melhorcom_back-end-teste_api_nodejs_mongodb_typescript/README.md

 MongoDB 3.6+

 #How to Install
-Using Git (recommended)
+Using Git
 Clone the project from github.
 Change "myproject" to your project name.

-Install npm dependencies after installing cd ~/myproject
+Install yarn dependencies after installing cd ~/myproject
 $ yarn

-#Setting up environments (development or production)
-In the root this repository you will find a file named .env.example Create a new file by copying and pasting the file and then renaming it to just .env The file .env is already ignored, so you never commit your credentials.
-Change the values of the file to your environment (development or production) Upload the .env to your environment server(development or production)
+#For this purpose you don't need to set environment variables

 #How to run development mode
 cd ~/myproject